rapid7/insightconnect-plugins/active_directory_ldap/help.md

 # Requirements

-* Host name and port number (the default TCP/UDP port for LDAP is 389)
+* Host name and port number (the default TCP/UDP port for LDAP is 389, and 636 for LDAP over SSL)
 * Administrative credentials

 # Documentation